Community Engagement & University Service

 As a fourth year graduate student student, I advised two undergraduates (Olly Guo: Computationally Probing the Milky Way Galaxy Density Structure & Dominic Catherino: Probing the Milky Way Galaxy Density Structure through Mock Observations) in galactic dynamics research projects that they completed over the full year.
 Both students presented their work at University Research Symposium.

 As our graduate mentor chair, I developed a robust mentor pairing system prioritizing mentor-mentee alignment and mentor training for more senior graduate students to serve as mentors to first-year graduate students.
-I also implemented a mentor training meeting to help mentors gain the confidence and skills to be effective in their role.
+I also implemented mentor training meetings throughout the year to help our mentors gain the confidence and skills to be effective in their role.

-The near-peer mentor training slides are available to the left with resources linked throughout and activites to complete in the training.
+The near-peer mentor training slides are available to the left with resources linked throughout and activities to complete in the training.

 UW-Madison Roles to Promote Equity and Inclusion